Wisconsin State Fair: History

 The first Wisconsin State Fair was held in 1851 in Janesville, with approximately 13,000 to 18,000 people in attendance.
-Sponsored by the state’s Agricultural Society, it was held on a six-acre plot along the banks of the Rock River.
+Sponsored by the state's Agricultural Society, it was held on a six-acre plot along the banks of the Rock River.
 It featured a 200-pound squash and a quarter-acre plowing competition with teams of horses and oxen.
 It was reportedly the largest gathering in Wisconsin history.

 When the second fair was held in Milwaukee in 1852, fairgoers took their carriages for rides around the Cold Spring Race Course.

 Abraham Lincoln was invited to give the annual oration at the fair in 1859.
-He spoke on the principles of free labor - farmers and their families working for themselves without the use of hired labor - and of the interconnectedness of farmers, merchants, and other businesses.
+He spoke on the principles of free labor—farmers and their families working for themselves without the use of hired labor—and of the interconnectedness of farmers, merchants, and other businesses.
 He advised farmers to embrace new methods of agriculture, with the goal of raising the standard of living.

 The fair added new attractions each year, and in 1869, there was a fire engine demonstration where boxes, barrels and a large wooden building were set aflame.
 For decades, the fair moved from city to city, including Janesville, Watertown, Fond du Lac, Madison and Milwaukee, until 1892, when it was first held at its permanent and present location at Wisconsin State Fair Park.

-During the 2011 fair, a small but violent flash mob was formed and began attacking fairgoers, with some witnesses stating that the attacks were racially-motivated.
+During the 2011 fair, a small but violent flash mob was formed and began attacking fairgoers, with some witnesses stating that the attacks were racially motivated.
 Eighteen people, including seven police officers, were injured during the event.
 In response, fair managers added a youth curfew and worked with civic and youth leaders to prevent a recurrence.

 On May 28, 2020, the state fair's board of directors announced the cancellation of the 2020 State Fair, due to the state's COVID-19 pandemic.
 Previous Fairs had been cancelled in 1917 and 1918, then 1942 through 1945, all due to World Wars I and II.

+On August 9th, 2025, the State Fair experienced significant flash flooding, which caused the Fairgrounds to close early.
+Due to the flooding, the final day of the fair was cancelled on August 10th.

 The Milwaukee Mile

 The Milwaukee Mile is a one-mile paved oval racing circuit on the grounds of the State Fair.
-It is the oldest continuously-operated motor racing circuit in the world.
+It is the oldest continuously operated motor racing circuit in the world.
 Racing or exhibition events are often held on the circuit in conjunction with the state fair.